-Cytology is the examination of the cells under a microscope.
+Cytology is the examination of cells under a microscope.

-Cytology can be used to characterize lumps and masses on the skin and in other organs of your dog.
-It is also useful for evaluating:
+Cytology can help to characterize lumps and masses on the skin and in other organs of your dog.
+It is also helpful for evaluating:

 The purpose behind it